 What we do

-Survivor Link takes a multi-pronged approach to end the epidemic of domestic violence, through providing direct services to domestic violence survivors, building capacity in organizations that serve survivors, conducting research to better meet the needs of survivors, and promoting healthy relationships and domestic violence prevention in the community.
-Survivor Link aims to accomplish this goal through its AmeriCorps and AmeriCorps VISTA service opportunities.
+Survivor Link takes a multi-pronged approach to end the epidemic of domestic violence, through providing direct services to domestic violence survivors, building capacity in organizations that serve survivors, conducting research to better meet the needs of survivors, promoting healthy relationships and domestic violence prevention in the community.
+Survivor Link aims to accomplish this goal through its Healthy Relationships, Public Health programs and AmeriCorps VISTA service opportunities.

 Who we work with

 Survivor Link greatly depends on and appreciates its community partners.
-AmeriCorps and AmeriCorps VISTA members are hosted by our diverse set of community partners, to ensure survivors are accessing services across Arizona and to promote healthy relationships among those at-risk of experiencing domestic violence.
-We serve in schools, shelters, residential programs, hospitals, universities, and community cetners.
+Our members are hosted by our diverse set of community partners, to ensure survivors are accessing services across Arizona and to promote healthy relationships among those at-risk of experiencing domestic violence.
+We serve in schools, shelters, residential programs, hospitals, universities, and community centers.
+We also partner with various universities throughout the U.S. to place members to build capacity in their community.